 It’s easy to set up but it takes time to figure out the ins and outs.
 You can invite people to collaborate on your boards and wakes as they call them there.

 Once you crack this nut, they say you can generate a lot of traffic.
 I’m in the starting phases to see how it will pan out for you.
 I’m earning my Karma before I post anything with links.
 I’ve gained about 500 Karma points to date.
-You can also have your own page on Reddit
+You can also have your own page on Reddit.

 You can also have your own community as I do for Inspire to Thrive over on Reddit.
 It’s like a Facebook page for your business.

 It’s a great place to meet other bloggers though.
-You can have conversations just like on Facebook groups, Quora, and on chat rooms.
+You can have conversations just like on Facebook groups, Quora, and chat rooms.
 I’ve learned a lot and participated in many chats on Reddit for the past few years.

 9. Quora Questions and Answers

 One of my favorite places to generate new traffic but it took a long time.
 It had to become a habit before traffic followed.
 I did a post last week about how Quora can help grow your business.

 And recently I’ve learned you can make some money from this site as well.
 That too takes a lot of time to generate some dollars but once you get going it flows in.

 Thanks again to Dexter for that info.
 He shares about their Quora Partner Program here, though it has changed a bit over the past year and there is little money to be made as compared to before.

 Flipboard does drive traffic but be aware of the possible high bounce rate.
 It’s my go-to site for news after Twitter if I’m bored which isn’t often by the way.
 But, if I’m standing in line, not often since I shop online more these days, it’s a great way to pass some time.